Euston Square tube station: Metropolitan line

-The Metropolitan line is the only line to operate express services, though currently this is only during peak times (Westbound 06:30-09:30 / Eastbound 16:00-19:00).
-Fast services run non-stop between Wembley Park, and Moor Park, while semi-fast services run non-stop between Wembley Park and Harrow-On-The-Hill.
+The Metropolitan line is the only line to operate express services, though currently this is only during peak times (Eastbound 06:30-09:30 / Westbound 16:00-19:00).
+Fast services run non-stop between Wembley Park, and Moor Park, while semi-fast services run non-stop between Wembley Park and Harrow-on-the-Hill.

 The typical off-peak service in trains per hour (tph) is: